Vote No On A

 Landlords say rent control “doesn’t work,” is this true?

-Will this hurt the quality of our existing housing stock?
+Does rent control hurt the quality of our existing housing stock?

-The law still allows landlords to go to the Rent Board to ensure they are receiving a fair return on investment, balancing concerns that rent stabilization won’t allow landlords to keep up with maintenance and improvements, or will force them to sell the property.
+The existing law still allows landlords to go to the Rent Board to ensure they are receiving a fair return on investment, balancing concerns that rent stabilization won’t allow landlords to keep up with maintenance and improvements, or will force them to sell the property.